hapijs/hapi/Readme.md

 }
 ```

 In the example people are loaded by passing in a names array.
 If a request comes in for `people/john/bob/jenny` then `request.params.names` is set to 'john/bob/jenny'.
+Please note that the route will be matched for a request of `/people/` as names can be 0 or more parts.

 ### Route Handler